cprimera/UDeltio/Phase2/Process.md

   - We shall not allow deleting users from the app

 *Oct 20, 2014*
-- Scheduled a meeting to get the release plan approved (Google hangout is planned)
+- Scheduled a meeting to get the release plan approved and then to have a Sprint 1 review (Google hangout is planned)

 *Oct 22, 2014*
 - **Yuliya**: A basic web frontend is created and pushed (web frontend branch)
 - **Yuliya**: [UI sketches](../UI_layout.pdf) are replaced with the proper pictures instead of sketches
 - Release plan is approved
 - Live demo is scheduled
+- Google hangout with team members [Sprint 1 review, Sprint 2 planning](#meeting-2)
 - Planning the responsibilities for the next week
   - Chris continues to work on the backend
   - Yuliya continues to work on the frontend